BJP workers hit the ground in Nagpur as Gadkari readies for electoral battle

 BJP's Nagpur spokesperson Chandan Goswami told PTI that party workers have started a door-to-door campaign to reach out to the voters.

-The workers will apprise the voters about various welfare schemes launched by the BJP-led state and central governments, he said.
+The workers will apprise the voters about various welfare schemes launched by the BJP-led states and central governments, he said.

 Details of the Nagpur metro project, the first phase of which became operational in early March, and the Multi-modal International Cargo Hub and Airport at Nagpur (MIHAN) will also be shared with the voters, he said.